TallSoup/DiscordResponderBot/README.md

 !roll - rolls a 6 sided die
-!random - asks user for a number, returns a random number between 1 and that number !satoshi - responds with current BTC spot price and satoshi cost of 2cents USD
+!random - asks user for a number, returns a random number between 1 and that number !satoshi - responds with current BTC spot price and satoshi cost of 2cents USD !compliment - pays you a lovely (ok, they're mostly weird) compliment

 **To create a bot for your discord:**
 1. Ensure you have admin permissions on the server you want to add your new bot to